 • Alyona Demyanchuk

-Haven’t tried that sauce, but a good substitute for mirin is apple cider vinegar.
+Unagi sauce is the same, but a good substitute for mirin is apple cider vinegar or rice vinegar.

 • Shaheda